 - 61% of professionals believe varied and interesting work is the factor that keeps them most engaged in their roles

-- 51% of hiring managers feel that their organisation does not do enough to keep their employees engaged
+- 51% of hiring managers feel that their organization does not do enough to keep their employees engaged

 - Leaders need to be constantly communicating: Encourage leaders to communicate with their team to make decisions appear more consultative, which in turn will boost employee morale.
 It will also help staff accept change more easily when they have a clear direction and feel involved in the process.